determin1st/httpFetch/README.md

   // it may be groupped with errors, for convenience
   //
   notNull: true, // false by default
   ///
+  // Promise will resolve everything by default,
+  // if try/catch or .catch() constructs are used to handle the result,
+  // this option must be enabled
+  //
+  promiseReject: true, // false by default
+  ///
   // setting connection timeout to zero,
   // will make request wait forever (until server response)